 If I were Catholic, I sort of imagine I would decline to use prayers like that one, because the wrong meaning seems so much more handy than the right one.
 But maybe that is just my perspective looking in from the outside.

 I also appreciate you saying I’m out of luck when it comes to finding a book, David.
 If one were out there, I imagine you would know about it.
 But I’m glad you’ve spoken the truth I was sort of trying to avoid: when confronted by Protestant friends with challenges like the prayers above, I will have to do the dirty work myself and take each word and phrase as it comes.
 My lazy half (more than half, really) doesn’t like that fact, but I guess I will have to deal with it.
 Apologetics really has its limits, doesn’t it?
 I’ve thought about praying and asking God, “Lord, if this is your church, please give me a sense of conviction that it is.”
 But I worry that that would be putting God to the test.

 I see what you mean, David, about this coming down to authority on some level.
 If certain prayers like this were the one and only thing giving me pause, I like to think it would be easier.
 But I’m struggling with other topics, too.
 So I’ll have to continue to pray and reflect on this.
-Thank you again for your help.3 weeks, 3 days ago #29051
+Thank you again for your help.2 months, 3 weeks ago #29051